-- (1) As far as possible, quotations/tenders should be awarded to local SMME's for the following services:- - (a) Advertisement, media, communications; - (b) Internal and external cleaning services and the provision of cleaning products; - (c) Clothes and textiles;
+- (1) As far as possible, quotations/tenders should be awarded to local SMME's for the following services:- - (a) Advertisement, media, communications;

-- (d) Catering services; - (e) Internal and external furniture and dècor; - (f) Co-ordination and management of opportunities; - (g) Maintenance, repairs, construction and office space; - (h) Travel co-ordination and commuting services; - (i) Perishable food and the provision thereof; and - (j) Stationery stock and printing. - (2) an advertisement must be placed in the local newspapers to inform existing and any prospective local SMME's of the services whereby they can benefit. - (3) the following criteria, as determined in the National Small Business Act (Act No. 102 of 1996), will be used to determine if a person/enterprise/business qualify as a SMME:- - (a)t total full-time equivalent of paid employees: less than 5; and - (b) total annual turnover: less than R200 000; and - (c) total gross asset value (fixed assets excluded): less than R100 000. - (4) if the Municipality has the capacity, assistance will be given to local SMME's who were successful bidders to execute projects. - (5) in cases of purchases up to R50 000, a minimum acceptable bid/quotation amount be determined to ensure that local bidders can execute the project successfully, taken into account legal aspects and financial viability. - (6) if possible, it will be made a tender condition that local SMME's and/or local businesses be utilised in executing the tender.
+- (b) Internal and external cleaning services and the provision of cleaning products; - (c) Clothes and textiles; - (d) Catering services; - (e) Internal and external furniture and dècor; - (f) Co-ordination and management of opportunities; - (g) Maintenance, repairs, construction and office space; - (h) Travel co-ordination and commuting services; - (i) Perishable food and the provision thereof; and - (j) Stationery stock and printing. - (2) an advertisement must be placed in the local newspapers to inform existing and any prospective local SMME's of the services whereby they can benefit. - the following criteria, as determined in the National Small Business Act (Act No. 102 of 1996), will be used to determine if a person/enterprise/business qualify as a SMME:- - (a)t total full-time equivalent of paid employees: less than 5; and - (b) total annual turnover: less than R200 000; and - (c) total gross asset value (fixed assets excluded): less than R100 000. - (4) if the Municipality has the capacity, assistance will be given to local SMME's who were successful bidders to execute projects. - (5) in cases of purchases up to R50 000, a minimum acceptable bid/quotation amount be determined to ensure that local bidders can execute the project successfully, taken into account legal aspects and financial viability.